oletizi/avi-docs/src/site/docs/16.3/backup-and-restore-of-avi-vantage-configuration/index.md

 <pre>/opt/avi/scripts/restore_config.py
 </pre>

-Note: If running a Vantage version earlier than 16.2, please contact Avi Networks support for help restoring the configuration.
+Note: If running an Avi Vantage version earlier than 16.2, please contact Avi Networks support for help restoring the configuration.

 This script imports the backup configuration onto the Avi Controller.
 If restoring an Avi Controller cluster, this script restores the configuration and also re-adds the other two nodes to the cluster.
 <ol>